NOT MY BABY! by: Henny Daniels

 “Girl, have you lost your rabbit-ass mind?
 After all of this I done for you, you just gonna laugh in my face like that?
 You better get over here and smoke this dope; I could stand a little top with that too.”
 He motioned an open palm up and down in front of his genital area.

 That’s when it hit Mariah—like a full speed semi-truck would hit a brick wall—Malik was deranged.
 These acts did not come from the kindness of his heart but were all a part of his plan to get her in bed.
 This guy is serious?
 This has GOT to be a joke.
 Please Lord, let it be a joke.
 She placed her hands up like he had a gun pulled on her.
 “Malik—”

 “DID I STUTTER TRICK?
 GET OVER HERE, NOW!”

 In Mariah’s head, this was going to unfold one of two ways: either she would continue to try and be nice until she was eventually raped, or she would stand up for herself and fight him out of the apartment that she attained the keys to only hours ago.

 “Gaaaawoooo!
 Googoo ga!”
 Mia sat playing with her toys only a few feet away from them, oblivious to the imminent danger flooding the room.
 Her angelic cooing was enough to fuel Mariah with the strength she needed for what was next.

-Refocusing her attention on the psycho in the room, Mariah began to yell, “Now I know your ass is sick in the head if you think I’m going to just let you take advantage of me like this!
-GET OUT OF MY APARTMENT RIGHT DAMN NOW!”
+Refocusing her attention on the psycho in the room, Mariah began to yell, “Now I know you are sick in the head if you think I’m going to just let you take advantage of me like this!
+GET OUT OF MY APARTMENT RIGHT NOW MALIK!”